TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.9.md

 ---

-There was the true light, [even the light] which lighteth every man, coming into the world.
+The true light that enlightens everyone was coming into the world.